-Oxford University Press Australia & New Zealand (OUP) conducts thought leadership in partnership with Australian and international educational experts, subject associations, and classroom teachers.
+Oxford University Press Australia & New Zealand (OUP) conducts thought leadership in partnership with Australian and international educational experts, subject associations and classroom teachers.
 This paper presents research about the knowledge and skills gap in Australian mathematics classrooms.
 Specifically, the paper looks at:

-- The transition from Year 6 to Year 7 - Differentiating teaching for different learning needs - · Developing problem-solving skills for the real world - · Mathematics anxiety - The impact COVID-19 and remote learning has had on students' learning
+- the transition from Year 6 to Year 7 - · differentiating teaching for different learning needs - · developing problem-solving skills for the real world - mathematics anxiety - the impact COVID-19 and remote learning has had on students' learning.

-Complementing this paper is a selection of articles written by some of Australia's leading mathematics educators, and who provide some tangible implications for teaching to help address knowledge and skills gaps:
+Complementing this paper is a selection of articles written by some of Australia's leading mathematics educators, who provide some tangible implications for teaching to help address knowledge and skills gaps:

 - Mathematical problem solving (Janine Sprakel, Australian Maths Trust) - Learning and liking mathematics (Kim Beswick) - The affordances of differentiation (Alex Blanksby) - Keeping your hands on maths progression (Annie Facchinetti) - Diverse learners not the problem, they are the solution!
+(Dr Rhonda Faragher)

-(Rhonda Faragher) - The importance of being successful in mathematics (Patrick Mete) - Incorporating mathematical challenges into teachers' repertoires (Peter Sullivan) - The importance of differentiating mathematics teaching for individual learning needs (Simone Zmood)
+- The importance of being successful in mathematics (Patrick Mete) - Incorporating mathematical challenges into teachers' repertoires (Peter Sullivan) - The importance of differentiating mathematics teaching for individual learning needs (Simone Zmood) - Building confidence using formative assessment (Morgan Levick)